mtdr9/mtdr9.github.io/_posts/2018-03-11-pitchfork-classifier.md

 ## Scraping Pitchfork for Reviews

 The first step is to gather our data.
-I started with a matrix of links and metadata from github user Meddulla.
-Then, by pulling all the html from each URL, I add the review text itself, converted to lowercase, to the dataframe.
+I started with a matrix of review links and metadata from github user Meddulla.
+Then, by pulling all the html from each webpage, I add the review text itself to the dataframe.

 ```python